ingresso-group/slate/source/includes/_intro.md

 # Introduction

-The Ingresso API is designed for partners who sell from Ingresso's inventory of tickets.
-It is a fully transactional API.
+The Ingresso API is designed to allow you to sell from Ingresso's inventory of event tickets.
+Ingresso has connected to a large number of ticketing system APIs, allowing us to transact directly on the venue's system.
+By integrating with the Ingresso API you are able to view and purchase live inventory from a number of different venues.

-The API is very loosely based on REST.
+The Ingresso API is a fully transactional API, very loosely based on REST.
 GET requests and basic query paremeters are used to drive the API.
 You format requests in [JSON](http://www.json.org/) and you will receive either a JSON-formatted response or an HTTP error.